Free shipping to Canada and the US for orders over $40

 We recommend you purchase your coffee in whole bean format, because grinding your own whole bean coffee ensures you brew the freshest pot of coffee around.
 Why, you ask?
 Simply because the moment you grind a coffee bean, the surface area expands monumentally exposing the fresh grounds to fresh air – and oxygen is the enemy of fresh coffee.

 Keeping the coffee bean whole until you are ready to brew your coffee has many benefits.
-As mentioned, less surface area is exposed to air and your coffee will keep its flavor and stay fresh longer, depending on how you store it.
+As mentioned, less surface area is exposed to air and your coffee will keep its flavour and stay fresh longer, depending on how you store it.
 It’s also very versatile, because if you grind your own coffee you can experiment with different grind types and brew methods!
 Plus, when you purchase your beans online, you have access to coffee at its peak freshness, straight from the roaster!

 Looking like large grounds of sea salt, coarse coffee is ground mainly for percolators and French presses.
 This allows for a special brewing method where the coffee sits in hot water and is removed through a screen mesh, as opposed to being sprinkled on by the head of a conventional brewer.
 A finer grind of coffee, when soaking in water, over-extraction would occur.
-A coarse grind will infuse at a slower rate and your brewed coffee will have a clear flavor - plus you won’t find grinds in your cup!
+A coarse grind will infuse at a slower rate and your brewed coffee will have a clear flavour - plus you won’t find grinds in your cup!

 This grind type is finer than coarse, yet still very grainy and feels like rough sand.
 It is perfect for flat bottom filter coffee brewers and vacuum pots.
 We have found the new stainless steel Ekobrew Elite to perform the best with this type of grind, although our standard All Purpose / Drip Grind is also very good.